doitintl/doit-easily-marketplace/README.md

 as you see fit.
 We will expose using IAP/Ingress in the future (TODO)

 #Installation

 ## Prerequisites
 - Steps 1 & 2 from [this checklist][2] should be completed first.
-- Service Account with access to Procurement API & Marketplace Topic
+- Create service Account with access to Procurement API & Marketplace Topic
   - [example create script for using SAAS-Codelab][6]
   - Docs how to create [via producer portal][9]
-- Pull subscription on the procurement topic
+- Create pull subscription on the procurement topic
   - Documented [here][8]
   - [example create script][7]
-- A GKE cluster
+- Create A GKE cluster (or use existing)
   - workload identity enabled
   - Full access to API scopes
   - [example create script][5]

 ## Optional Prerequisites
-- Topic for publishing events
+- Create Topic for publishing events
   - [example create script][5]
-- Slack webhook URL for publishing notifications (see slack docs)
+- Create a Slack webhook URL for publishing notifications (see slack docs)

 ## Deploy with MPDEV
 See [docs][10]